United Nations Peacemakers:

 1 hour of mediator continuing education,

-of ethics pending with the State Bar of Texas
+of ethics approved by the State Bar of Texas

 Registration is free for AMA Members/$15 for non-members.
 Attorneys who wish to receive Texas MCLE credit are asked to pay a $5 fee to offset the cost of MCLE sponsorship.
 Become a member today for as little as $35!